 By Raphael Chahinian

-The Toronto Metropolitan University (TMU) Bold dominated the Algoma University Thunderbirds to get their first win of the regular season at the Mattamy Athletic Centre (MAC) on Saturday afternoon.
+The Toronto Metropolitan University (TMU) Bold women’s volleyball team won their first game of the season on Saturday afternoon in a four-set victory over the University of Windsor Lancers at the Mattamy Athletic Centre (MAC).